 The external world is constantly changing, and the role businesses play in tackling global and societal change is increasingly articulated through codes of corporate governance and investor sentiment.
 As Dechra Chair, I feel a key part of the role is to enable the whole Board to help the business navigate the right path in terms of creating shareholder value and positively impacting the animals, people and areas of our planet touched by our operations.
 Our focus on human rights through a commitment to a living wage globally and our significant investment in a credible environmental sustainability programme are solid examples of our ability to have a positive impact by living our Values.
-Further information in relation to our Sustainability Report on our website.
+Further information in relation to our Sustainability strategy and ambitions can be found in our inaugural Sustainability Report on our website.